 1) Publishing works on the website of CWAA,

-8) Membership dues are paid for three years at once.
+5) Membership dues are paid for three years at once (each three-year dues will be paid in the first January of the three years).
 Overdue dues are resulted in an automatic withdrawal from CWAA.
 CWAA reserves the right to remove these withdrawn members’ works on the website of CWAA.

-9) Lifetime members will permanently have their works on the website of CWAA as long as the website is online.
+6) Lifetime members will permanently have their works in their individual columns on the website of CWAA as long as the website is online.

 Article X: If a member has a serious violation of the bylaw of CWAA, the membership will be stopped or cancelled after being discussed and approved by the Board of Directors,

 Article XI: Members Congress is held annually, and the main contents are seminars, new book launch, rewarding outstanding writers and prolific writers and other academic exchange and networking activities.
 CWAA will publish an anthology of members’ works in every three years.

 Article XII: The three-year term of the Council ends at the last day of the third year.
 The new Council’s three-year term begins at January 1 of the new year.
 Every member has the right to be self-nominated for the election of the new Council members (The members of the Advisory Board only have voting rights).
 The member who runs for the position of the President needs to submit an election declaration, the Election Audit Committee will administer the election and report the results to all the members.
 The member who has got the most votes will be elected as the new president.
 Acting upon the Bylaw, the newly elected President will submit the qualification requirements for the new Board Members to the Election Audit Committee.
 The Election Audit Committee will send out the call for the new Council election.
 The members who want to run for the Board of Directors need to submit an election declaration.
 The new Board members will be selected by the new President with the aid from the Election Audit Committee.
 And, the Election Audit Committee will announce the result of the election for the new Board of Directors.